All your Ireland notary questions answered

 What do I need to get my document notarised?

-Do I have to be an Irish citizen to get a document notarised?
+Do I have to be an Irish citizen?

 No, we can notarise documents for anyone who can provide the requisite evidence of their identity.
 However, the Department of Foreign Affairs and Trade will not apostille or authenticate a document which does not - on its face - demonstrate a connection to Ireland.
-Accordingly, if you are a foreign national you will need to recite the address in Ireland at which you reside.
+Accordingly, if you are a foreign national you will need to state the address in Ireland at which you reside or if you are an Irish citizen residing abroad you can simply state your Irish passport number.

 Got a question?